dooygoy/funcstream/README.md

-# Functional thinking with Haskell
+# Functional programming with Haskell

-This is an exploration of a beautiful programming language Haskell and functional thinking.
+This is an exploration of a beautiful programming language Haskell and functional programming.
 I am learning from several books and documenting the learning here.
 Sources used are